Parks and Recreation

 Park Shelters

-The City of Berlin Parks & Recreation Department will accept reservations for shelter houses on a first-paid, first-serve basis at City Hall or the Senior Center.
-All reservations require an application filled out with payment consisting of (1) cost of rental fee + (2) $100.00 refundable deposit (per site requested).
-Please do not issue two checks, only one check with the total amount is needed.
+The City of Berlin Parks Department will accept reservations for shelter houses on a first-come, first-serve basis at the Senior Center.
+All reservations require a completed application with payment consisting of the cost of the rental fee + a $100.00 refundable deposit (per site requested), only one check with the total amount is needed.

 Shelter Houses are available for rental every year from May 15 to October 15.